Information for Health Professionals and Parents

 - Have a body mass index (BMI) lower than or comparable to the BMIs of non-milk drinkers

-It’s important to remember 9 out of 10 girls and 7 out of 10 boys aren’t getting the calcium they need for strong bones and healthy bodies.
+It’s important to remember that 9 out of 10 girls and 7 out of 10 boys aren’t getting the calcium they need for strong bones and healthy bodies.
 Limiting access to flavored milk may further reduce students’ intake of calcium and other essential nutrients.

 The Role of Flavored Milk in Child Nutrition Programs

-Offering low-fat or fat-free choices is an excellent way to increase milk consumption among children and make their diets more nutritious.

-Flavored milk can help increase milk consumption and boost overall participation in school meal programs.
+Offering low-fat or fat-free choices of milk is an excellent way to increase milk consumption among children and make their diets more nutritious.
+It can also boost overall participation in school meal programs.

-Concerns about calories, fat and sugar as components of individual foods rather than the overall diet have put nutrient-rich milk at risk of not being offered to children.
+Concerns about calories, fat, and sugar as components of individual foods rather than the overall diet have put nutrient-rich milk at risk of not being offered to children.
 Limiting access to flavored milk, because of its added sugar, may have the undesirable effect of further reducing intakes of essential nutrients provided by milk.